 The Town of Frisco is a self-collecting sales tax jurisdiction.
 As such, Town sales tax should be remitted directly to the Town of Frisco with a Town of Frisco sales tax return form.
 All State, County and Special District (Summit Combined Housing Authority) sales taxes should be remitted to the State of Colorado on a state sales tax return form.
 The total 8.375% in sales taxes due within Town limits breaks down as follows:

-In addition, the Town of Frisco levies a 2.35% lodging tax upon the rental of short-term (less than 30 days) accommodations.
-This brings the total tax rate on the rental of short-term accommodations to 10.725%.
+In addition, the Town of Frisco levies a 2.35% lodging tax upon the rental of short-term (less than 30 days) lodging.
+This brings the total tax rate on the rental of short-term lodging to 10.725%.
 Town of Frisco sales and lodging taxes can be reported on the same return form for your convenience.

 For homeowners considering offering their Frisco property as a vacation or short-term rental, please refer to the information provided on the short term rental page.

 If you have questions regarding the nicotine tax, please contact Summit County as they are the taxing authority for this tax.